 So the question stands – are there intelligent products and technologies available on the market which can effectively improve transit infrastructure and public safety?
 The answer is yes and many have already experienced the multiple benefits (for both riders and agencies) that came as a result of implementing such technologies in their local transit systems.

-Account-based face collection
+Account-based fare collection

 Through systems such as Account-based ticketing, Transit agencies can implement and devise both strategies and packages offering more discounts and affordable travel options across all transit networks so that more people with different social statuses can have access to a broader spectrum of services in the public transport sector.